Xuli2317/DSI202/README.md

 4. **Detailed Listings**: Provides comprehensive property details, including photos, videos, and rental conditions.
 5. **Room Status**: Displays real-time availability (vacant or occupied).
 6. **User Authentication**: Offers a secure sign-up and login system to access advanced features.
-7. **Favorites List**: Enables tenants to save and compare preferred dormitories for informed decision-making.
-8. **QR Code Booking**: Facilitates secure booking through QR code-based payment confirmation.
+7. **QR Code Booking**: Facilitates secure booking through QR code-based payment confirmation.

 ## Community Impact
 Rent Near TU revolutionizes the dormitory search process by enabling tenants to explore options remotely, eliminating the need for costly and time-intensive physical visits.
 This is particularly impactful for students and low-income individuals who face financial and logistical constraints.
 By offering a centralized platform with robust filtering capabilities, tenants can efficiently compare dormitories based on price, amenities, and proximity to Thammasat University, ensuring they find accommodations that align with their needs and budgets.
 The inclusion of multimedia, such as photos